cart/bevy/crates/bevy_asset/notes.md

 ### MVP

-* Use hashing to block unnecessary rebuilds
-    * Re-process if dependencies change
-        * When a process finishes add dependents to queue a check (compare new hash against last hash)
-        * be wary of bug: update_status(Processed) is currently sent for SKippedNotChanged, which could send the "processed" signal too early
+* Hot Reloading
+    * direct (dependency unaware) hotreloading in app
+    * dependency aware hotreloading
+        * needs to store full dep info in meta
+    * Processor
+        * Removed event

 * Do we need to add "file locking" for processed folder (sounds like yes ... this might also play into recovery? if we crash with an active lock, that means that asset was not fully written)
     * For a given processor loop run, a dependent won't try to read until processing for that item has finished, so this is safe
     * For a given asset load, a read won't happen until there is already a valid processed item
     * _However_ this might happen
         1. load starts, asset already processed, so we go through the gate
         2. processor detects hot-reload and kicks off asset process, write begins (but doesn't finish)
         3. load read begins, which reads some (but not all) of the written bytes in (2)
     * After first process, gates are always open (because they have a Processed state)
         * Multiple parallel hot-reloaded dependent processings could then result in reading bad bytes
     * Therefore, processed reader/writer should atomically lock files
 * Cleanup unused assets
     * hashmap of all source asset names, remove all imported that dont have a match
 * Crash recovery